Late Rapper Tech 9 Was Facing Child Porn Charges

 When the Philadelphia-based rapper Tech 9 passed away last week, tributes poured in from various hip-hop luminaries, who remembered him as one of the most respected individuals in the world of battle rap.

 Others, per The Inquisitr, confused him with another, better known rapper, Tech N9ne, whose name is pronounced the same as his.
-Tech N9ne even saw it fit to put out a video statement expressing condolences, while also assuring friends, family and fans that he wasn’t the one who had passed.
+Tech N9ne even saw it fit to put out a video statement expressing condolences, while also assuring friends, family, and fans that he wasn’t the one who had passed.

 Now, there’s a more distributing story about the late Tech 9.
 The rapper was facing charges related to child pornography and corruption of minors at the time of his death, Philadelphia Magazine reported.